Love, Junggugeo Kaenada 중국어 캐나다 and Only 만

 Junggugeo Kaenada ★★ The lead couple had a charm in their early squabbling, but their utter lack of chemistry killed the show for me, since Hae Young’s romance with Do Kyung was a big part of the show.
 The entire supernatural element felt pasted on and unnecessary.

 Only: ★★ It was nice to see a cast of female characters who transcended their stereotypes, but I had trouble accepting the romance at any point.
-Hae Young became an unwatchable hot mess who was really uncomfortable to watch.
+Hae Young’s descent into hot mess was uncomfortable to watch, but not as watching her be saved by love.

 Oh My Ghost (오 나의 귀신님) || episodic recaps || series review